Ujda Chaman Director Takes A Dig At Bala Makers: Are They Scared Of My Film When They've A Big Star?

 Meanwhile, The Makers Of Bala Are Ready To Defend Their Film

 They issued an official statement that read, "Bala has been in the works for several months.
 If there are multiple films which deal with one of the themes, it's all the more variety for the viewers to choose from, which can never be a bad thing.
 It's unfortunate if a fellow filmmaker sees this as anything but a positive for audiences.
-Maddock stands firmly by the originality of its film, and will back its project all the way, including through legal recourse if need be."
+Maddock stands firmly by the originality of its film, and will back its project all the way, including through legal recourse if need be." (sic)

 Ayushmann Khurrana On Bala: In An Era Of Great Content, This Film Will Stand Out